Bioinformatics-Munich/scas_dashboard/README.md

 ## API documentation
 The backend API documentation is available from https://yourserver.edu/docs/ (application needs to be running) and from [https://bioinformatics-munich.github.io/scas_dashboard_api_documentation](https://bioinformatics-munich.github.io/scas_dashboard_api_documentation).

+## Contributor guidelines

+Thank you for your interest and time contributing to this project.
+Note that all contributions must be complied with the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
+Contributions are welcome and greatly appreciated!
+To contribute, please follow the following guidelines:

+### Reporting issues

+* Check that the issue has not already been reported on the [issue tracker](https://github.com/Bioinformatics-Munich/scas_dashboard/issues).
+* Submit an issue on the [issue tracker](https://github.com/Bioinformatics-Munich/scas_dashboard/issues) using the corresponding form.

+### Feature requests

+* Check that the feature request has not already been reported on the [issue tracker](https://github.com/Bioinformatics-Munich/scas_dashboard/issues).
+* Submit a feature request on the [issue tracker](https://github.com/Bioinformatics-Munich/scas_dashboard/issues) using the corresponding form.

+### Contributing

+Any contributions are welcomed.
+Please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for the details.

 ## License

 SCAS dashboard is provided under the MIT license.
-See LICENSE.md file for the full text.
+See [LICENSE.md](LICENSE.md) file for the full text.

-# Questions and Contributions
-Please open an issue if you encounter any problems, or have any feature requests.